-E. Overview of the Agency's Moving to Work Goals and Objectives for the Year
+C. Overview of the Agency's Moving to Work Goals and Objectives for the Year

 The Portland metro region continues to experience a challenging housing market in terms of unprecedented rent increases and historically low vacancy rates.
-As a reaction to the state's housing rental crisis, the Oregon state legislature passed several bills in 2016 related to housing and the City of Portland extended our declared housing emergency until at least April 2021.
+As a reaction to the state's housing rental crisis, the Oregon state legislature passed several bills in 2019 related to housing, including the first statewide regulation of rent increases and a statewide just cause for eviction law.
+The City of Portland extended our declared housing emergency until at least April 2021.
+Many households earning low-incomes have been economically impacted by COVID-19 in Multnomah County, and Black, Indigenous, and people of color households have been disproportinately impacted.
+The State of Oregon passed an evicton moratorium ordinance that ends on September 30, 2020 and provide a 6 month grace peope for rent payments missed during the moratorium period.
+Without the provision of sufficient rental assistance resources to help impacted households, we are anticipating a wave of evictions in the for nonpayment of rent.